You SHALL go to the Hall!

 The back massage was extraordinary, using acu-pressure to relieve tightness in just the right places, and I would quite happily have that foot and hand massage every single day forever.
 I came out a total rag doll, but a revived one that looked pretty damn glowy for a good few days afterwards.
 (You can buy the products too, I can recommend the the Face Serum made with echinacea, roseship and lemon.)

 THE MUDDY VERDICT

 Food, place, spa – so many thumbs up, I need more thumbs!
 I love that this spa hotel manages to separate the hotel from the spa, so you’re not surrounded by people in dressing-gowns unless you want to be.

 Good for: a mind and body fix; a foodie adventure; a romantic stay-cay; bachelorette parties; downtime with your girls; mother and daughter quality-time; day trips to Dartmoor; a rural feel with a city on your doorstep; modernists and history buffs alike; hedonists.

 Not for: err…now.
 It’s currently closed until 24 April due to the coronavirus pandemic.

 The damage: Exceptionally good value.
-An Enchanted Summer Break including two night’s accommodation, breakfast in the Mayflower Brasserie or brunch in the Spatisserie, four-course evening meal in the 3 Rosette Àclèaf on one evening, a Boringdon Gin & Tonic per person, afternoon tea for two and full use of Gaia Spa facilities25% off any spa treatments pre-booked before arrival costs from £260 pp per night.
-(Bookings can only be made for after 24 April).
+There is 20% off any stay booked in July or a Calming Spa Break including one night’s accommodation, breakfast in the Mayflower Brasserie or brunch in the Spatisserie, a four-course evening meal in the 3 AA Rosette Àclèaf, one 60-minute treatment each and full use of Gaia Spa facilities costs from £360 per couple.

 Boringdon Hall, Plymouth, Devon.
 PL7 4DP Tel: 01752 546196 firstname.lastname@example.org